jeanettejohnson/PhysiCell/sample_projects/template_xml_rules_extended/README.md

 ```

 # Automatic conversion of formats
-The Julia package [PhysiCellXMLRules.jl](https://github.com/drbergman/PhysiCellXMLRules.jl/tree/upgrade-to-behavior-rulesets) can convert a CSV rules file to the new XML format and convert it back.
-Currently, a [branch](https://github.com/drbergman/PhysiCellXMLRules.jl/tree/upgrade-to-behavior-rulesets) in that repo can also export the extensions in the new XML format to a CSV, but this conversion is currently lossy and not (yet?) readable by PhysiCell.
+The Julia package [PhysiCellXMLRules.jl](https://github.com/drbergman/PhysiCellXMLRules.jl/) can convert a CSV rules file to the new XML format and convert it back.
+The conversion to CSV is currently lossy and not (yet?) readable by PhysiCell.

 See the following for examples of the conversion from this unreleased branch.